-If you have already joined us and are looking for the course session downloads, etc., click here.
 If you are new, keep reading to find out what the eCourse is all about.

 So what exactly are we doing here?
 You are in on the ground level of something NEW that He is building and not only are you learning and participating, but helping to shape and influence something that will transform countless lives and marriages, starting with yours!

 The Strength & Dignity eCourse is a deeply personal journey through the rugged terrain of marriage that builds a woman’s:

 - godly trust, esteem, & belief in herself

 - skills & abilities to handle her relationships

 What one Strength & Dignity Journey Taker says via comment on “Why he disrespects you” post: